DanielleDeman/letter-counter/README.md

 # letter-counter
-Example that counts letters in the given input
+Sample code that counts letters in the given input